Osas Ighodaro: Early life and background

-Ighodaro was born on 26 October 1990 in Bronx, New York, United States, to Nigerian parents of Edo origin.
+Ighodaro was born in the Bronx, New York, United States, to Nigerian parents of Edo origin.
 She obtained her degree in Broadcast Journalism with dual minor degrees in Entrepreneurship and Theater from Pennsylvania State University.
 She further obtained her MA in Fine Arts from the Actors Studio Drama School at Pace University.
 She is a member of Alpha Kappa Alpha sorority and the founder of Imuetinyan Productions.

 Career

 Ighodaro began her acting career in New York after graduating college.
 She started with performing in theatre plays and indie films.
 In 2012, she moved to Nigeria where she played acting roles in Nollywood films including Adanna in Tinsel.

 Since then, she has starred in Cadillac Records, The Smart Money Woman and Gbomo Gbomo Express.
 Following her performance in Rattlesnake: The Ahanna Story and Man of God (2022), she was awarded the Best Actress in a Drama' awards at the 2022 and 2023 Africa Magic Viewers Choice Awards respectively.

 Ighodaro co-hosted The Headies 2022, The Headies 2023, 2014 Africa Magic Viewers Choice Awards and the family show Maltina Dance All.

+Osas Ighodaro won Best Actress in a Drama at the 2022 and 2023 Africa Magic Viewers Choice Awards for her performances in *Rattlesnake: The Ahanna Story* and *Man of God*, respectively, highlighting her continued critical success in Nollywood.